Duma (2005 film): Production

-Development, casting and filming

 On August 5, 2002, it was announced that Carroll Ballard was hired and set to direct Duma based on How It Was with Dooms by Carol Cawthra Hopcraft and Xan Hopcraft.
 Karen Janszen and Mark St. Germain wrote the script for the film.
 Stacy Cohen, E.K.
 Gaylord II, Kristin Harms, Hunt Lowry and John Wells produced the film with the budget of $12 million for release in 2005.
 On September 7, 2003, it was announced that Alexander Michaletos, Eamonn Walker, Campbell Scott and Hope Davis joined the film.
 On January 2, 2004, it was announced that John Debney would compose the music for the film.
 The final score was co-composed by John Debney and George Acogny.

 Filming of the film was completed in Botswana and South Africa.
 On 11 January, Warner Bros.
 Pictures, Gaylord Films and C.O.R.E. acquired distribution rights to the film.
 The film was shot mostly in South Africa, though some of the film is set in neighbouring Botswana.
 One of the five cheetahs that stars in the film resided in Kragga Kamma Game Park in Port Elizabeth, Eastern Cape, South Africa until its death in November 2011.
 There were five adult cheetahs: Anthony, Azaro, Nikita, Sasha, and Savannah, along with one Cheetah cub: Sheba.
 Duma is played by six different cheetahs.
 All orphaned or poached cheetahs themselves, they were hand-raised in different parts of Africa.